-Supporting Evidence 3.1 The Council will expect the authority's leadership - both Members and Constitution unhald the Council's values as expressed in the Council's Medium Term Confidential Whistlebolwing Policy The standards of conduct and personal behaviour expected of Members and staff will be set out in the Officer Code of Conduct, the Member Annual Complaints Report Code of Conduct and in the Member/ Officer protocol.
+Supporting Evidence 3.1 The Council will expect the authority's leadership - both Members and Officers - to create a climate of openness, support and respect and to uphold the Council's values as expressed in the Council's Mid-Year Financial Review document.
+The standards of conduct and personal behaviour expected of Members and staff will be set out in the Officer Code of Conduct, the Member Code of Conduct and in the Member/ Officer protocol.
 An up-to-date register of Member and Officer Senior Officer Interests will be maintained.
-Prevention of Fraud and Corruption Policy Register of Interests 3.2 The Council has adopted a Code of Conduct for Councillors and has put in place procedures for considering complaints.
+Constitution Confidential Whistlebolwing Policy Annual Complaints Report Prevention of Fraud and Corruption Policy Register of Interests 3.2 The Council has adopted a Code of Conduct for Councillors and has put in place procedures for considering complaints.
 The Council has appointed two "independent persons" to support this, in accordance with the requirements of the Localism Act, 2011.
 Code of Conduct for Councillors It will maintain a Whistleblowing policy to enable confidential reporting of suspected breaches of the Officer Code of Conduct or unethical behaviour and will report on how the policy is used through the Annual Review of the Prevention of Fraud and Corruption Policy.
-Terms of reference for Independent Persons Annual Complaints Report It will also maintain a Prevention of Fraud and Corruption Policy and both policies will be reviewed regularly by the Civic Affairs Committee.
-Whistleblowing Policy The terms of reference of the Civic Affairs committee includes responsibility for advising on the Council's ethical framework and the promotion of openness, accountability and probity to ensure the highest standards of conduct.
+Terms of reference for Independent Persons Annual Complaints Report Whistleblowing Policy

+It will also maintain a Prevention of Fraud and Corruption Policy and both policies will be reviewed regularly by the Civic Affairs Committee.
+The terms of reference of the Civic Affairs committee includes responsibility for advising on the Council's ethical framework and the promotion of openness, accountability and probity to ensure the highest standards of conduct.
 Prevention of Fraud and Corruption Policy Terms of reference for Civic Affairs Committee 3.3 The behaviour expected of staff and managers will be set out in the Council's competency framework and this will be used as the basis for staff performance appraisal.
 Competency Framework Grievance and Disciplinary Procedures 3.4 The Council's standing orders and financial regulations will put in place processes designed to ensure that Members and employees of the authority are not influenced by prejudice, bias or conflicts of interest in dealing with different stakeholders.
-Constitution
+Constitution 3.5 The Council will ensure all partnerships with which it is engaged have a set of values or criteria against which decision-making and actions can be judged.
+It will work with those partnerships to ensure they are open and accountable and have clear governance structures in place.
+Partnership Terms of Reference Principles of Partnership Working